Parents speaking about daughter’s sudden death at Oklahoma County Jail

 However, Maughn does think there could be another place to incarcerate inmates being treated for addiction or mental illness.

-Maughn is proposing a partnership with the City of Oklahoma City in order to fund such a facility.
+With a new facility though comes dollars signs, which is why Maughn is proposing a partnership with the city of OKC in order to fund it.

 "Why I think it could be good for MAPS 4, is because it could be addressed with the city.
 For instance, if Oklahoma City arrests you, regardless of which county, they still bring them to the Oklahoma County Jail,” Maughn said.

+"If it would help one, one set of parents not feel what we've been feeling for the last three months and what we'll feel the rest of our life, it's worth it,” Bill Spray said.

-Maughn said he’s had discussions with Mayor David Holt about the idea and said the final MAPS 4 package first has to be voted on by all five city councilors.
+Maughn said he’s had discussion with Mayor David Holt about the idea and said the final MAPS 4 package first has to be voted on by all five city councilors.